 \subsection{Random unstable stacks}

-We now construct the \textit{random unstable stacks}, which is a random compact subset of $\Omega\times \cB$ with positive $\mu$-measure, and for each $w$ fixed, the $\omega$-section $\cS_{\omega}$ has a measurable partition which is consisted of local unstable manifolds.
+We now construct the \textit{random unstable stacks}, which are random compact subset of $\Omega\times \cB$ with positive $\mu$-measure, and for each fixed $w$, the $\omega$-section $\cS_{\omega}$ has a measurable partition consisting of local unstable manifolds.